dyadyaJora/s3-multibranch-deploy-preview-action/README.md

 If you are building or planning to build your website and CI/CD process using the listed technologies, this action can significantly automate the deployment of your previews.

 The action allows you to deploy your site's content per branch, commit, or pull request in a hierarchical structure and generate a preview link in the format http://{bucketOrigin}/{branchName}/{commitHash}/your.html.
+For pull requests preview link could be added in comment if `github_token` input would be provided to action and this token would have right permissions to write to PR.

 This application uses its configuration file .branches to track the automatically uploaded content.